Background pattern

 • certain heart diseases,

-Other medications and Bisoprolol Cor Sandoz
+Other Medications and Bisoprolol Cor Sandoz

-• antidepressants, e.g., tricyclic antidepressants, MAO-A inhibitors,
+• medications for depression, e.g., tricyclic antidepressants, MAO-A inhibitors,

-• anesthetics (see also "Warnings and precautions"),
+• medications used during anesthesia (see also section "Warnings and Precautions"),

 • mefloquine, an antimalarial medication,